trelosoke/trelosoke/README.md

 - Develop VS Code extensions

-- Write unit tests with Node.js and Vitest
+- Write unit and integration tests with Node.js and Vitest

 - Work with Canvas for 2D rendering